Instagram’s New Branded Content Tagging Feature

 Okay, so why would creators and brands prefer this method over #ad?
 Here’s why – Not only does the new tag help sponsored posts look more professional and less spam-like, but it also simplifies the approval process between businesses and creators.
 What was before a long email chain back and forth between the two parties, has now been simplified into the tap of a button.
 And that’s not the only way it benefits both parties!

-By turning on partner approvals, brands can approve a creator’s post once published allowing their tag to appear in the post.
+By turning on partner approvals, brands can approve any sponsored or influencer marketing post once published allowing their tag to appear in the post.
 This approval process helps maintain brand quality and grants the brand access to the Instagram posts insights!
 Reach and engagement metrics along with other analytics are shared directly with the brand, allowing them to see these numbers on their Facebook page manager.

-These insights will help brands assure that their getting their money’s worth and determine which influencers are most effective in their space.
+These insights will help brands assure that they’re getting their money’s worth and determine which influencers are most effective in their space.
 Metrics can be seen for both tagged photos and stories, meaning that brands now have access to information such as, reach, taps forward, taps backward, replies and exits.
 While the data on regular feed posts last forever, insight on stories will only last 14 days.

 Okay, I Love It.
 So How Do I Set It Up?

 As of now, Instagram is choosing the brands and influencers it rolls these new tools out to first.
 However, if you have a business account there is a good chance that Instagram has already offered this feature to you, and if they haven’t, rest assured it will be available soon!

 Once approved to use this tool, follow this easy process to set it up!